The crown of science: Doctoral Programme in Dentistry (PhD)

 Graduates of the Doctoral Programme in Dentistry (PhD) have excellent career prospects in dental practices and the dental industry, e.g. in the areas of "Scientific Affairs" or "Clinical Research Management".
 In particular, graduates of the Doctoral Programme in Dentistry (PhD) are extremely well prepared for a university career (habilitation).

 Structure and curriculum of the doctoral programme

 The Doctoral Programme in Dentistry (PhD) is a regular three-year doctoral programme with a total of 180 ECTS credits.
 It consists of a study period of six semesters.
 In principle, these should be completed consecutively.
 The programme is divided into education (lectures) and productive research (dissertation).
 The students are consequently engaged in practical research, and are instructed and supported accordingly.

-A detailed study programme (lectures, seminars, etc.) is provided within the framework of the project application.
+A detailed study programme is provided on application.